XiaoyueXI/navigm_addendum/README.md

 # navigm_addendum
 Supplementary code accompanying the paper:

-A hierarchical framework for inferring and leveraging node-level information in Bayesian networks (2023).
-Xiaoyue Xi, Sylvia Richardson, Hélène Ruffieux.
+A modelling framework for detecting and leveraging node-level information in Bayesian network inference (2023).
+Xiaoyue Xi, Hélène Ruffieux.

-The repository contains scripts for the simulation experiments and sensitivity analyses to assess the robustness of [navigm](https://github.com/XiaoyueXI/navigm) to the choice of hyperparameters controlling the prior mean and variance of the network sparsity and data generation.
+The repository contains scripts for simulation experiments that assess the performance of navigm and its robustness to hyperpriors on network sparsity and data generation scenarios.
+Additionally, we provide the code for the application to the monocyte expression network.